codr7/g-fu/v1/README.md

 ```

 ### Tasks
 Tasks are first class, preemptive green threads (or goroutines) that run in separate environments and interact with the outside world using channels.
-New tasks are started using `task`, which takes an optional task id and channel or buffer size and returns the new task. `wait` may be used to wait for task completion and get the results.
+New tasks are started using `task`, which takes an optional task id and channel or buffer size and returns the task. `wait` may be used to sleep until a set of tasks are done and get the results.

 ```
   (let _